-Oliver Rajamani,is a Texas musician whose music and life is challenging to describe.
+Oliver Rajamani,is a Texas musician.
 Critics distinguish him for having redefined Roma(Gypsy) music by taking it back to its original roots in India, the historic homeland of the Roma(Gypsy), as well as blending Indian and Roma music with Texas blues, country and western classical music.
 He has thus created an unique Texas musical sound of his own which he calls “Texas Gypsy”.
 Rajamani's music is a sound that is at once foreign and familiar.
 Drawing upon ancient Eastern traditions, his music resonates in a deep place within its listeners, while remaining accessible and satisfying to the foreigner’s ear.